-Last year I decorated a pure white Christmas tree in our living room, but I changed it up this year with a new flocked tree.
+Last year I decorated a pure white Christmas tree in our living room, but I changed it up this year with a new flocked Christmas tree.
 I love the bit of green that shows through with snowy white tips.
-Vintage accessories, warm lights, and silver ornaments make this Christmas tree feel simple, modern, and vintage.
+Vintage accessories, warm lights, and silver ornaments feel warm and welcoming on a modern Christmas tree.

 This is my first year participating in My Home Style: Christmas Tree Edition, hosted by Stephanie of Casa Watkins Living.
 If you are visiting from Two Twenty One, welcome!
 Scroll down for tips on recreating a similar look on a budget, and at the end of this article you will see who is next on the tour.